 In other versions of Windows, you can right-click on “My Computer” or “This PC”, click on Manage, and then click on the Disk Management entry on the left.
 In all versions, you can run “diskmgmt.msc” as well.

 Sure enough, my external drive was listed (as Disk 1 below), but without a drive letter.

-Again, I have no real idea why one wasn’t assigned automatically, but seeing the drive appear normally in Disk Management gave me hope this was a simple fix.
+I have no real idea why one wasn’t assigned automatically, but seeing the drive appear normally in Disk Management meant this would be a simple fix.